sva-dsi/2017-fall-course/syllabus.md

 * LaFleur, J., [_Guide to bulletproofing your data_](https://github.com/propublica/guides/blob/master/data-bulletproofing.md).

 #### PRACTICE
+Check out [RAW](http://app.rawgraphs.io/) and play with some of their sample datasets, try to input your own .csv and experiment with what types of visualizations you can make before committing to a library.

-[C3.JS](http://c3js.org/) is a reusable chart library based on D3.
+If you have more time, try to work with a JS library example, in a template.
+For example, [C3.JS](http://c3js.org/) is a reusable chart library based on D3.
 Take a look at [the code for this Timeseries Chart](http://c3js.org/samples/timeseries.html) and think about how you could modify it to accommodate data of your choice.

 Try to do that and integrate your practice into the assignment below (add it to you bl.ocks account if you can!).